regebro/how-to-diff-xml/talk.rst

     -> If it does not have a match, insert it!

-    -> Lastly insert all nodes from the "new" tree without a match.
+    -> Lastly delete all nodes from the "old" tree without a match.

 ----